ClemaX/ft_irc/README.md

 &nbsp; &nbsp; \- *WHOWAS Trillian 1 \*.edu*
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ; return the most recent history for "Trillian" from the first server found to match "*.edu".

+## 4.6 Miscellaneous messages

+   Messages in this category do not fit into any of the above categories but are nonetheless still a part of and required by the protocol.

+Command: **KILL**
+   Parameters: \<nickname\> \<comment\>

+	The KILL message is used to cause a client-server connection to be closed by the server which has the actual connection.
+KILL is used by servers when they encounter a duplicate entry in the list of valid nicknames and is used to remove both entries.
+It is also available to operators.

+	Clients which have automatic reconnect algorithms effectively make this command useless since the disconnection is only brief.
+It does however break the flow of data and can be used to stop large amounts of being abused, any user may elect to receive KILL messages generated for others to keep an 'eye' on would be trouble spots.

+	In an arena where nicknames are required to be globally unique at all times, KILL messages are sent whenever 'duplicates' are detected (that is an attempt to register two users with the same nickname) in the hope that both of them will disappear and only 1 reappear.

+	The comment given must reflect the actual reason for the KILL.
+For server-generated KILLs it usually is made up of details concerning the origins of the two conflicting nicknames.
+For users it is left up to them to provide an adequate reason to satisfy others who see it.
+To prevent/discourage fake KILLs from being generated to hide the identify of the KILLer, the comment also shows a 'kill-path' which is updated by each server it passes through, each prepending its name to the path.

+	Examples:
+&nbsp; &nbsp; \- *KILL David (csd.bu.edu \<- tolsun.oulu.fi)*
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ; Nickname collision between csd.bu.edu and tolson.oulu.fi

+   *NOTE:*
+   It is recommended that only Operators be allowed to kill other users with KILL message.
+In an ideal world not even operators would need to do this and it would be left to servers to deal with.

+Command: **PING**
+   Parameters: \<server1\> [\<server2\>]
+   Examples:
+&nbsp; &nbsp; \- *PING tolsun.oulu.fi*
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ; server sending a PING message to another server to indicate it is still alive.
+&nbsp; &nbsp; \- *PING WiZ*
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ; PING message being sent to nick WiZ

+Command: **PONG**
+   Parameters: \<daemon\> [\<daemon2\>]
+   Examples:
+&nbsp; &nbsp; \- *PONG csd.bu.edu tolsun.oulu.fi*
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ; PONG message from csd.bu.edu to

+Command: **ERROR**
+   Parameters: \<error message\>
+   Examples:
+&nbsp; &nbsp; \- *ERROR :Server \*.fi already exists*
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ; ERROR message to the other server which caused this error.
+&nbsp; &nbsp; \- *NOTICE WiZ :ERROR from csd.bu.edu -- Server \*.fi already exists*
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; ; Same ERROR message as above but sent to user WiZ on the other server.

 ======